GauravvBaral/CourierManagementSystem/README.md

 The SQL table is empty, so you'll need to register customers and employees yourself.

-Here’s a breakdown of how this project works:
+Here’s a breakdown of how this localhost project works:

 You can play three roles — customer, admin, and employee — to test everything.